sepbit/flex/README.md

 I am not good with design, if you can make it beautiful, fork and let me know and the link to your repository will be here.

 Pull Requests not accepted.

+## Security

+If you discover any security related issues, please email `contato@sepbit.com` instead of using the issue tracker.

 ## License